Journal of Economic Perspectives

-The Journal of Economic Perspectives (JEP) is an economic journal published by the American Economic Association.
+The Journal of Economic Perspectives (JEP) is an economic peer reviewed journal published by the American Economic Association.
 The journal was established in 1987.
-It is very broad in its scope.
+The JEP was founded by Joseph Stiglitz, Carl Shapiro, and Timothy Taylor.

+It is oriented around the twin goals of "providing perspective on current economic research, and explaining how economics provides perspective on questions of general interest."
 According to its editors its purpose is: